 I’ve just finished reading a short memoir written by Mary Higgins Clark, a prolific suspense and mystery writer, titled Kitchen Privileges.
 Ms. Clark said her husband was supportive of her writing.
 He would babysit their 5 children while she went to writers’ groups or workshops.
 After many rejection slips, she received one that said “Not right for us, but try us again.”

 For those who have received such a rejection, it is encouraging.
 The editor is not rejecting our writing, just the article.
 Woo Hoo!
 Good news.
 Ms. Clark felt the same way.
 She shared it with her husband who said, “Writing is a hobby that gives you great pleasure.
 Some people play bridge.
 You write.”

 Neither response is helpful and rejection is not fatal.
-That’s why budding writers must attend workshops and writers’ group.
+That’s why budding writers must attend workshops and writers’ groups.
 Fellow writers understand that a personal comment from an editor is significant.

-So, if you are not in a writers group that meets several times a month to critique each other’s writing, join or start one.
-If you write young adult or children’s books, search for a chapter of the Society of Children Book Writers and Illustrators.
-(SCBWI) Or try Romance Writers of America.(RWA) Perhaps your library has a writers group, if not ask about starting one.
+So, if you are not in a writer’s group that meets to critique each other’s writing, join or start one.
+If you write young adult or children’s books, search for a chapter of the Society of Children’s Book Writers and Illustrators.
+(SCBWI) Or try Romance Writers of America.(RWA) Perhaps your library has a writer’s group, if not ask about starting one.
 Check local colleges, Craig’s list, and the arts and literature section of your newspaper.
 Some critique groups are offered on-line, but beware, some of these might steal your work.
-Face to face meetings are better.
+Face-to-face meetings are better.

 Keep writing.
 Those encouraging rejections will appear.